awesto/django-shop/docs/reference/docker.rst

 	nginxproxy_letsencrypt-nginx-proxy-companion_1   /bin/bash /app/entrypoint. ...
 Up
 	nginxproxy_nginx-proxy_1                         /app/docker-entrypoint.sh  ...
 Up      10.9.8.7:443->443/tcp, 10.9.8.7:80->80/tcp

-Point a browser onto the IP address of our docker-machine will raise a Gateway error.
-This is because our NGiNX yet does not know where to route incoming requests.
+Pointing a browser onto the IP address of our docker-machine will raise a Gateway error.
+This is intended behaviour, because our NGiNX yet does not know where to route incoming requests.

 Provide django-SHOP behind NGiNX